Wolf-G88/Wolf-G88/README.md

 - 💞️ I’m looking to collaborate on this endeavor of mine
 - 📫 How to reach me?
 Just discord me @wolf_g88
   More to come down the road...

-Finally getting this update and getting projects added todays date 8/29/25
+Finally getting this updated and getting projects added todays date 8/29/25